Bangladesh Lamps PLC.

 Proper books of accounts have been maintained by the Company.

-Appropriate accounting policies applied in preparation of Financial Statements:
+Appropriate accounting policies applied in the preparation of Financial Statements:

 Appropriate Accounting Policies have been consistently applied in the preparation of Financial Statements and the accounting estimates are based on reasonable and prudent judgment.

-IAS & IFRS have been followed in preparation of Financial Statements:
+IAS & IFRS have been followed in the preparation of Financial Statements:

-International Accounting Standards (IAS) or International Financial Reporting Standards (IFRS), as adopted in Bangladesh, have been followed in preparation of the Financial Statements and any departure therefrom has been adequately disclosed.
+International Accounting Standards (IAS) and International Financial Reporting Standards (IFRS), as adopted in Bangladesh, have been followed in the preparation of the Financial Statements and any departure therefrom has been adequately disclosed.

 Internal control:

-The Company maintains a sound internal control system which gives reasonable assurance that the Company’s resources are safeguarded and the financial position of the Company is well managed.
+The Company maintains a sound internal control system that gives reasonable assurance that the Company’s resources are safeguarded and the financial position of the Company is well managed.

 Protection of minority shareholders from abusive actions: